digitalaotearoa/futures/index.md

-An infrastructure to which citizens are happy to contribute and understand how they benefit from their investment of data, information, knowledge and expertise to create friction-free governance services that enrich the lives of all our people.
+An infrastructure to which citizens are happy to contribute and understand how they benefit from their investment of data, information, knowledge and expertise to create services that enrich the lives of all our people.
 Then, for a moment, imagine things "going to custard", the proverbial pendulum swinging the other way, what are the ways in which a government could demand and capture citizen data